-Beyond recent statistics showing increases in such indicators as equipment finance volumes in the US, the Dow Jones Industries Average and NASDAQ stock market indices there are also many operational reasons why companies will continue and may even increase leasing options rather than ownership.
+Beyond recent statistics showing increases in such indicators as equipment leasing finance volumes in the US, there are also many operational reasons why companies will continue and may even increase leasing options rather than ownership.
 These reasons are entirely unrelated to the change in the new accounting standards.
 A compelling reason frequently cited is that leasing allows tenants to include embedded contracts for professional property management.
 In the future, we could see an expansion of service options included in property management lease contracts.

 Similarities and differences